TheBB/FlexArrays/README.rst

 FlexArrays support:

+- negation
-- addition, subtraction and multiplication involving FlexArrays and scalars, without broadcasting (number of dimensions must match)
+- addition, subtraction and multiplication (but not yet division) involving FlexArrays and scalars, without broadcasting (number of dimensions must match)
 - transposition using the ``.transpose()`` method and and ``.T`` attribute
 - rudimentary contraction, using ``array.contract(other, axis)`` to